 - 8-10 pound bone-in standing rib roast trussed and Frenched

 - 2 pounds of assorted colored baby potatoes

-- Add the thyme, rosemary, garlic cloves, peeled shallot, 3 tablespoons of olive oil, butter, and salt and pepper to a food processor and pulse on high speed until it becomes like a paste.
+- Add the thyme, rosemary, garlic cloves, peeled shallot, 3 tablespoons of olive oil, butter, and salt and pepper to a food processor and pulse on high speed until combined and like a thick paste.

-- Bake at 475° for 25 minutes and then turn the heat down to 325° and cook for 70 minutes for a rare to medium rare internal temperature, or once it reaches a 110° – 115° internally using a thermometer.
+- Bake at 450° for 30 minutes and then turn the heat down to 325° and cook for 80-90 minutes for a rare to medium-rare internal temperature, or once it reaches a 110° – 115° internally using a thermometer.
 I like to check the temperature of it after 60 minutes to see where I’m at.

-- Remove the rib roast and potatoes form the pan and return the pan to a burner over medium-high heat.
+- Remove the rib roast and potatoes form the pan and let the roast rest in the pan for 10-15 minutes.